ffmaer/i-nyu-cs/README.md

 How to Solve It: Modern Heuristics, by David B. Fogel and Zbigniew Michalewicz

-(Optional) Games of No Chance by Richard J. Nowakowski
+(Optional) Games of No Chance, by Richard J. Nowakowski

 ### Data Structures Honors V22.
 102